Certification of Origin of Goods Exported to a Free Trade Partner Regulations

 (b) the exporter’s reasonable reliance on the written representation of the producer that the goods meet the applicable rules of origin; or

-(c) in the case of goods exported or to be exported from Canada to a NAFTA country, Chile, Costa Rica, Peru or Colombia, a certificate — completed and signed by the producer and provided voluntarily to the exporter — stating that the goods meet the applicable rules of origin.
+(c) in the case of goods exported or to be exported from Canada to a NAFTA country, to Chile or to Costa Rica, a certificate, completed and signed by the producer and provided voluntarily to the exporter, stating that the goods meet the applicable rules of origin.

 - SOR/2004-122, s.
 1

 Language of Certificate

 3 The certificate referred to in section 97.1 of the Act shall be completed

 (a) in the case of goods exported or to be exported from Canada to the United States, in English or French;